 “We try to do everything organic and all-natural using minimum machinery and energy as possible.
 We have cows in our farm, we take manure from the cow, and we make natural fertilizer to give to our farm,“ said Yuki, DiBon Coffee team.

 su-re.co has been partnering with DiBon to solve sustainable issues, especially in Bon village. su-re.co built capacity of farmers through climate field school and installed biogas digesters for Bon community.
 Pak Selamat, was the first farmer that we met in Bon Village, he is also the lead farmer of DiBon Coffee Project.

-Takeshi, the Founder and CEO of su-re.co added that coffee can give positive impact on climate change through agroforestry, diverse for the income, and create microclimate to cool down the environment.
+Takeshi, the Founder and CEO of su-re.co added that coffee can give positive impact on climate change through agroforestry, diverse for income, and create a microclimate to cool down the environment.